Nongame Fish, Reptile, Amphibian & Invertebrates

 Any person setting or possessing the above equipment shall have it clearly marked by permanent means with his or her name, address, and telephone number, and is required to check all lines and remove all fish and animals caught each day.

-Remove all trotlines, juglines, or set poles (limb lines) from public waters when not in use.
+Completely remove all trotlines, juglines, or set poles (limb lines) from public waters when not in use.
+Limb lines may not be “pinned” above water when not in use and must be removed from their attachment points when not actively used.

 Additional requirements for juglines (also called “noodles”): Defined as a single hook, including one treble hook, and line attached to a float.
 Jugline/noodle sets on public waters shall be restricted to 20 per angler and must be attended (within sight) by anglers at all times.
 Also, in addition to being labeled with the angler’s name, address and telephone number, jugs/noodles shall also be labeled with a reflective marker that encircles the jugs/noodles to allow for visibility at night.

 These may be used to take common carp, grass carp, northern snakehead, and gar (fishing license required) during day and night hours (24 hrs.), except from waters stocked with trout.
-Bowfin and catfish may be taken in tidal waters (below Fall Line).
+Bowfin and catfish may be taken in tidal waters (below Fall Line, see License Information).
 Spearguns and poisoned arrows are prohibited.
-Snakehead must be immediately killed and reported to DGIF.
+Snakehead must be immediately killed and reported to DWR.
 Must comply with creel limits on fish.

 Snagging, grabbing, snaring, gigging, and the use of a striking iron: